project-chip/connectedhomeip/examples/chip-tool/README.md

 ## Using the Client to Send CHIP Commands

-To use the Client to send a CHIP comands, run the built executable and pass it the IP address and port of the server to talk to, the name of the command to send, as well as an enpoint id.
-Right now the "off", "on", and "toggle" commands are supported, from the On/Off cluster.
+To use the Client to send a CHIP commands, run the built executable and pass it the target cluster name, the target command name, an endpoint id as well as the IP address and port of the server to talk to.
 The endpoint id must be between 1 and 240.

-          $ chip-tool 192.168.0.30 8000 on 1
+    $ chip-tool onoff on 1 192.168.0.30 11095

 The client will send a single command packet and then exit.

+### How to get the list of supported clusters

+To get the list of supported clusters, run the built executable without any arguments.

+    $ chip-tool

+### How to get the list of supported commands for a specific cluster

+To get the list of commands for a specific cluster, run the built executable with the target cluster name.

+    $ chip-tool onoff

+### How to get the list of supported attributes for a specific cluster

+To the the list of attributes for a specific cluster, run the built executable with the target cluster name and the `read` command name.

+    $ chip-tool onoff read

+### How to get the list of parameters for a command

+To get the list of parameters for a specific command, run the built executable with the target cluster name and the target command name

+    $ chip-tool onoff on